Rock Dust Light Star: Outtakes

 Although a total of 40 songs were recorded for the album, the studio only requested and wanted 15 tracks of those track to appear across all editions of the album.
 A video for the album, posted just before release, showed recording of the tracks "I've Been Working" and "Super Highway"; however, neither of those tracks appeared on the final track listing.
 "All Mixed Up in You" appeared to be the original and working title for "Angeline", which was released as a bonus track in the deluxe version of the album.

 Upon the album being made available to pre-order, several retail websites listed the standard album containing thirteen tracks, with track No. 8 called "Your Window Is a Crazy Television".
 However, upon the album appearing in stores, the track was nowhere to be seen.

 On 2 June 2011, a competition began to design artwork for a brand-new Jamiroquai single, "Smile", an outtake from Rock Dust Light Star.
 On 9 June, the winner of the competition was announced, and the song was initially made available for free download via SoundCloud and was later published for free download on music journalism sites such as Earmilk.
 On 6 January 2018, Kay announced that he would be releasing a couple of the outtake tracks once every month as a new year's gift.
 On 16 January 2018, "Now We Are Alone" was released to the public in streaming format, but other the tracks were never released as stated.

-In late 2025, in the band's "Heels of Steel" tour, a promotional vinyl of "Your Window It's a Crazy Television" was given out to VIP ticket holders, revealing the song 15 years after the release of the album.
-Side A of the vinyl includes the song, while the Side B includes the instrumental version.
+During the Heels of Steel Tour in late 2025, VIP ticket holders were given a vinyl single pressing of the now-titled "Your Window It's A Crazy Television", with the song on side A, and the instrumental on side B. Although it has not yet been released widely, recordings of the vinyl circulate online.